Longitudinal bulk strain solitons in a hyperelastic rod with quadratic and cubic nonlinearities: Introduction

 \section{Introduction}

 Solitons have been a subject of a huge body of theoretical and experimental research in such areas as fluids and nonlinear optics, largely because of the compact form of the governing equations and availability of a large amount of experimental and observational data (see \cite{W, AS, NMPZ, N} and references therein).
 In contrast to that, the studies of solitary waves in solids is a relatively recent area of research, generally requiring greater efforts because of the complexity and great variability of the properties of solids reflected in their constitutive relations, as well as significant experimental challenges (for example, \cite{Maugin,Dai,M,HL,E1,P,E2} and references therein).
 Considerable progress has been made in the studies of bulk strain solitons in hyperelastic rods, starting with the works of G.A.
 Nariboli and A. Sedov \cite{NS} and L.A.
 Ostrovsky and A.M.
 Sutin \cite{OS}, and significantly advanced by A.M.
 Samsonov and his group (see \cite{S1, S2, SP, PV, S_book, P_book} and references therein).
 Theoretical studies were based on the Boussinesq and Korteweg-de Vries-type models developed within the scope of the weakly-nonlinear elasticity theory (Murnaghan's 5 constant model for elastic energy \cite{Murnaghan}), with differing degree of rigour.
-A systematic asymptotic analysis has been developed by H.-H. Dai and X. Fan \cite{DF} and K.R.
+A systematic asymptotic analysis has been developed by H.-H. Dai and X. Fan \cite{DF} (although a systematic derivation of a Boussinesq-type equation was developed later, by F.E.
+Garbuzov et al. \cite{GKS}) and K.R.
 Khusnutdinova et al. \cite{KSZ}, within the scope of nonlinear elasticity and lattice modelling, respectively.
-The models have been used to study, in particular, the scattering of long longitudinal bulk strain solitary waves by delamination (see \cite{KS, KT1, KT2}, and for related experiments see \cite{JAP2010, JAP2012}).
-The derivations within the scope of elasticity theory have been simplified and generalised to include surface loading and longitudinal pre-stretch in \cite{GKS}, resulting in the forced Boussinesq-type models.
+In \cite{GKS} the derivations within the scope of the general weakly-nonlinear elasticity theory have been simplified and generalised to include surface loading and longitudinal pre-stretch, resulting in the Boussinesq- and forced Boussinesq-type models.
+The Boussinesq-type models have been used to study, in particular, the scattering of long longitudinal bulk strain solitary waves by delamination (see \cite{KS, KT1, KT2}, and for related experiments see \cite{JAP2010, JAP2012}).